-The project is an extension of the University Personnel Systems (UPS) project, which created a comprehensive personnel system for the UW System.
+The project is an extension of the University Personnel Systems (UPS) project, which created a comprehensive personnel system for the University of Wisconsin System.

 The project reviewed more than 1,800 job titles across the University of Wisconsin System.
-For such a large-scale endeavor, UW-Madison and the UW System are jointly developing job title and compensation structures to accommodate the needs of all institutions.
+For such a large-scale endeavor, the University of Wisconsin System and University of Wisconsin-Madison are jointly developing job title and compensation structures to accommodate the needs of all institutions.

 The TTC Project creates…

 - Clear, consistent, and relevant job titles and job descriptions

 - Market-informed title and compensation structures

 - A framework for career development at the UW-System

 The need for a review of our job title and compensation structure was prompted by the approval and implementation of separate university personnel systems (UPS and HR Design) from the State back in 2015.
 This action resulted in a historic opportunity to enhance and improve the way we manage our human resources at the University of Wisconsin System.